Professional partnership (maatschap)

 Professional partnerships that register in the Dutch Business Register have to include their ultimate beneficial owner(s) or UBOs in the UBO register.
 This is one of the measures taken in accordance with the Prevention of Money Laundering and Terrorism Financing Act (Wet ter voorkoming van witwassen en het financieren van terrorisme, Wwft).
 Persons who have more than 25% of the company shares, more than 25% of the voting rights, and/or have the ultimate say in company matters are considered UBOs.
 You have to report your company's UBOs to the Netherlands Chamber of Commerce KVK for inclusion in the UBO register.

 The partnership contract

-It's not mandatory to draft a partnership agreement when setting up a partnership, but it's often sensible to do so if you need to put your agreements in writing.
+It's not mandatory to draft a partnership contract when setting up a partnership.
+But it is often sensible to do so if you need to put your agreements in writing.
 A contract also serves as an article of evidence for business relations or the Belastingdienst.
 For example, a maatschap contract might include arrangements about:

 - Who the partners are and the equity they each bring into the company, e.g. cash, labour, equipment, etc.

 - How profits are shared.
 This is based on the equity brought into the maatschap unless otherwise specified.
 It is not permitted for partners to agree that one partner (maat) receives all the profit.

 - Who is authorised to do what.
 Each partner is permitted to perform any act of management as part of day-to-day operations.
 Other acts, e.g. buying expensive equipment, should be agreed jointly by all the partners.

 You register your partnership with KVK.
 You first pre-register the professional partnership online.
 Then you make an appointment with KVK to complete the registration.
 To complete the registration in 1 go, all partners (maten) should come to this appointment at the same time.
 You pay a registration fee.